ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test > Participants

 The table 'Participants' at the tab Test > Participants shows following personal data linked to the test attempt.
 Those are also shown, if the action 'Show Results' is used.
-The purpose of the presentation is giving accounts with 'Edit Settings' permission an overview of all test attempts and the related data.
+The purpose of the presentation is giving accounts with 'Edit Settings' or 'Test Results' permission an overview of all test attempts and the related data.

 - Name (originates from the user component)
 - Login (originates from the user component)